Taking Back My Personal Power

 About Jennifer Shipley

-I am an artist, musician and a rockhound with a passion for nature, animals and minerals.
-I have an etsy shop where I sell mineral specimens and my handmade crystal and gemstone jewelry.
-I am into healthy, natural living, spirituality, quantum activism and Buddhist psychology.
-I earned my BFA in Printmaking at California State University, Long Beach and taught drawing and painting for two years at Suha Art Institute in Torrance, CA.
+I am an artist, musician and a rockhound with a passion for nature, animals, rocks and minerals.
+I have an online store where I sell my art an etsy shop where I sell my handmade crystal and gemstone jewelry.
+I am into healthy, natural living, spirituality, personal responsibility and Buddhist psychology.
+I earned my BFA in Printmaking at California State University, Long Beach and taught drawing and painting for at Suha Art Institute in Torrance, CA before returning home to my beloved Washington State to pursue my art and music.
+I have a budding youTube channel where I teach jewelry making, rockhounding and geology.

 2 Comments